Drau/go_comm/.swm/creating-the-gui.ifJn4.sw.md

 The app is composed of a GUI based on the [tview](https://github.com/rivo/tview) go module.

-The entry point is the 'screen' object
+The entry point is the 'screen' object.

 <br/>